-The Everyday German Course offered by smarterGerman can be a convenient way to start your path toward becoming fluent in German, even if you will have to work on your speaking skills independent of it.
+Even if you will have to work on your speaking skills independently, The Everyday German Course offered by smarterGerman can be a convenient way to start your path toward becoming fluent in German.
 The comprehensive design of the course puts the learning process into a written context, which gives it a decided advantage over traditional rote learning with dusty textbooks.

 The course may be particularly useful for those who are intimidated by German grammar—which, let’s face it, is most of us.
 By adopting an attitude that learning German should be a more intuitive process, it takes away the fear of having to spend hours studying specific grammar rules.

 Nonetheless, ultimately each individual must decide which learning model works best for them and keeps them motivated to continue.

 We hope this review of the smarterGerman Everyday German course will help you decide if this program is right for you!